rasmuse/opentoolflux/README.md

 When the configuration file is in place, import data from source files using the following command:

 ```
-picarrito import
+opentoolflux import
 ```

-This will create a new database, or add data to an existing one, located at `picarrito/database.feather`.
+This will create a new database, or add data to an existing one, located at `opentoolflux/database.feather`.
 The data files to read are specified in the `import` section of the [config file](#configuration-options).
 Read more below about [the source data file format](#source-data-file-format).

-Note: `picarrito` will never change or remove the source data files, so you can safely try commands to see what happens.
-If you want to start over from zero, simply remove the `database.feather` file and run `picarrito import` again.
+Note: `opentoolflux` will never change or remove the source data files, so you can safely try commands to see what happens.
+If you want to start over from zero, simply remove the `database.feather` file and run `opentoolflux import` again.

 ## Other ways to get a database

-It is also possible to copy the `picarrito/database.feather` file between computers.
+It is also possible to copy the `opentoolflux/database.feather` file between computers.
 To "export" the database, simply copy the `database.feather` file and save it on a USB stick or network drive, or even send it by email if it's not too large.

 You can also create the database file in any other way you like, following the [technical specification of the database below](#the-database-file).